This post may contain affiliate links. Please read our disclosure policy.

-Fluffy pancakes are infused with the juicy flavors of ripe pineapple, sweet coconut, and a sprinkle of crunchy macadamia nuts, kicking these Hawaiian Pancakes into high gear.
+Fluffy pancakes are infused with the juicy flavors of ripe pineapple, sweet coconut, and a sprinkle of crunchy macadamia nuts, making these Hawaiian Pancakes a sweet breakfast treat that the whole family enjoys.

 Hawaiian Pancakes